 Effective as of July 5, 2007, we entered into a lock-up agreement with certain of the persons who were issued shares of our common stock in the merger and all persons who exchanged VirnetX options for VirnetX Holding Corporation options in the merger, pursuant to which we imposed certain restrictions on the sale of our common stock or any securities convertible into or which may be exercised to purchase any shares of our common stock acquired in connection with the merger for a period of at least 12 months after the consummation of the merger.
 That lock-up agreement expired on July 5, 2008.
-In addition, all of our officers and directors, as well as certain of our stockholders, entered into a lock-up agreement with the underwriter of our December 2007 public offering, which restricts sales of their shares until December 31, 2008.
-Certain of those shares are now no longer subject to the transfer restrictions of such underwriter's lock-up agreement from our December 2007 offering.
-Only shares beneficially owned by our directors and officers, which represent 26.16% of our outstanding common stock as of December 31, 2008, currently remain subject to the provisions of such underwriter's lock-up agreement.
+In addition, all of our officers and directors, as well as certain of our stockholders, entered into a lock-up agreement with the underwriter of our December 2007 public offering, which restricted sales of their sh ares until December 31, 2008.